Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: White Dwarf Thermal Structure

 \subsection{Previous Work and Limitations}

-\cite{Kumar_Townsley_2023} have presented WD models for accreting systems, evolved through multiple nova outbursts but without elemental diffusion.
-Their WD model was evolved from a pre-main sequence star using one-dimensional stellar evolution code \texttt{MESA v10398} \citep{Paxton_2011, Paxton_2013, Paxton_2015, Paxton_2018, Paxton_2019}, with solar metallicity and using OPAL opacity tables \citep{Rogers_Nayfonov_2002}.
-Convection is treated using the mixing length theory, the parameter, `\textit{Henyey}', with an $\alpha_{\rm MLT}$ value of 1.9.
+We build upon the earlier work of \cite{Kumar_Townsley_2023}, who presented WD models for accreting systems that undergoing multiple nova outbursts.
+Their WDs were prepared in a way similar to that used in \cite{Timmes_2018}.
+We briefly summarize one of the WD models from \cite{Kumar_Townsley_2023}, which we adopt in this study.
+Their model evolves a pre-main sequence star ($M_{\rm initial} = $3.95~$M_\odot$) to a hot WD using one-dimensional stellar evolution code in \MESA\ version 10398 \citep{Paxton_2011, Paxton_2013, Paxton_2015, Paxton_2018, Paxton_2019}, with solar metallicity and adopting OPAL opacity tables \citep{Rogers_Nayfonov_2002}.
+Convection is treated using mixing length theory in the `\textit{Henyey}' formulation, with a mixing-length parameter $\alpha_{\rm MLT}=1.9$.
+After the remaining hydrogen from the surface is stripped off, the final 0.78~$M_\odot$ WD is then cooled including the element diffusion, until its effective temperature reaches 15,000~K. The $T_{\rm c}$ of this WD corresponds to $1.26\times10^7$~K, and we use this as a starting model for our study and subsequent evolution.

 For an observed accretion rate, these CVs (below the period gap) should possess a much lower $T_c$, so that WD surface temperature matches the observed $T_{\mathrm{eff}}$ \citep{Townsley_Bildsten_2004}.
-Ideally, we would be able to simulate the evolution of $T_c$ as the WD undergoes many H shell flashes, with their accompanying classical nova ejection events.
+Ideally, we would be able to simulate the evolution of $T_{\rm c}$ as the WD undergoes many H shell flashes, with their accompanying classical nova ejection events.
 We were not able to accomplish such for this work.
 Due to our inclusion of element diffusion (described next), convective boundary mixing at the base of the H-rich layer during the H flash is expected to play a critical role in determining how the flash proceeds.
 Notably, the amount of material that is dredged up, and the amount left on the surface after ejection are important quantities needed in order to include H shell flashes in the energy budget.
 However, we were not able to obtain tractable numerical behavior of the convective boundary during the runaway with the convective boundary methods available in the \texttt{MESA} versions we have used so far.
 We consider this mixing during the runaway to be an active area of current and future research \citep{Jose_2020}, which successful seismology might be able to inform.
-As such, we have taken $T_c$ as a parameter that we will vary within some range motivated by the considerations of how thermal equilibrium may be approached over many flashes as discussed by \cite{Townsley_Bildsten_2004}.
+As such, we have taken $T_{\rm c}$ as a parameter that we will vary within some range motivated by the considerations of how thermal equilibrium may be approached over many flashes as discussed by \cite{Townsley_Bildsten_2004}.